Skip to main content

 What is the difference between ws:// and wss://?

-Can I test a local WebSocket server online?
+Can I test a local WebSocket server?